Lord Nazir Ahmed jailed for attempted rape of girl and sexually assaulting boy

 “It is now time for me to pass that burden to him – the paedophile who I know feels no personal shame.”

-Ahmed‘s two older brothers Mohammed Farouq, 71, and Mohammed Tariq, 66, were also charged with indecent assault in relation to the same boy that Ahmed abused.
+Ahmed‘s two older brothers, Mohammed Farouq, 71, and Mohammed Tariq, 66, were also charged with indecent assault in relation to the same boy that Ahmed abused.

-Both men were deemed unfit to stand trial, but a jury found that they did the acts alleged.
+Both men were deemed unfit to stand trial, but a jury found that they committed the alleged acts.

 Farouq and Tariq were both given absolute discharges after the judge said the only other two options – a hospital order or a supervision order – would not be appropriate in this case.